tldr-pages/tldr/pages/common/carbon-now.md

 `carbon-now {{file}}`

-- Create image from text in clipboard using default settings:
+- Create an image from a text in clipboard using default settings:

 `carbon-now --from-clipboard`